jbm97/p1-connect4/README.md

 }
 ```

 This function then goes on to create the buttons on screen, but after that it calls the playPiece() function.
 Whenever a piece is placed, the playPiece() function is run to find the lowest empty cell in the column and update the piece in the grid.
-This function will also switch player's as the piece is placed.
+This function will also switch players as the piece is placed.

 ```ruby
 function playPiece(e) {